 Myth 1: All foaming cleansers strip your skin

 The truth: Not all foaming cleansers are created equal.

 A lot of cleansers on the market contain harsh foaming agents that strip your skin or disrupt your skins acid mantle.
 But as with any skincare product, it is always imperative to look at the formulation and ingredients.
-For example, our Foaming Cleanser is an ultra-hydrating and balancing gel cleanser that is pH balanced and is full of ingredients to support skin health.
+For example, our Cleansing Gel is an ultra-hydrating and balancing gel cleanser that is pH balanced and is full of ingredients to support skin health.
 It may foam, but it will never strip your skin.

 Our best advice?
 Choose a foaming cleanser that is sulphate free and pH balanced – this will give you a superior clean and aid skin health.